COLLEGE SHOWCASE 2024

 Each year seniors at Booker T. Washington High School for the Performing and Visual Arts apply to and are accepted at some of the most prestigious colleges, universities and conservatories in the United States.
-In the last three years, 99% of BTW seniors graduate from high school and an incredible 98% go onto enroll in college.
-In 2014, 200 graduating seniors were offered $28 million dollars in scholarship money!
+100% of BTW seniors graduate from high school and an incredible 98% go onto enroll in college.
+In 2022, 224 graduating seniors were offered over $33 million dollars in scholarship money!

 Not only do BTW seniors receive extraordinary amounts of scholarship offers, they are accepted at and attend amazing colleges across the country.
-2014 graduates are off to schools as varied as Harvard, Yale, Johns Hopkins, NYU, USC, UCLA, University of Texas, George Washington, Berklee, Columbia, The New School, Juilliard, SMU and more!
+Our graduates are off to schools as varied as Goldsmiths in London, Harvard, Yale, Johns Hopkins, NYU, USC, UCLA, University of Texas, George Washington, Berklee, Columbia, The New School, Juilliard, SMU and more!

 Where do they Go?